What is Vascular Ehlers-Danlos Syndrome?

 Yes, I inherited this from my mother.
 She died at 37 because of it, but we didn’t learn the real reason for her death until my diagnosis in 2016.
 If someone has vEDS, there is a 50% chance that they would pass it on to each of their children.
 Sometimes though, vEDS can result from a spontaneous genetic mutation, in which case it would just be…spontaneous…and not inherited.

-A year ago I didn’t even know how to spell Vascular Ehlers-Danlos.
-I’m obviously not a doctor and am trying to educate myself on this thing every day.
+I’m obviously not a doctor, but I try to educate myself on Vascular Ehlers- Danlos Syndrome as much as I can.
 I’ll update this page as I learn more.
 But in the meantime, if you have a question that I didn’t answer, feel free to contact me here or you can read more about Ehlers-Danlos here.

 Until next time, I’m off to chase my bucket list.